subizhangg/new_blog/_posts/2017-1-22-What-Does-Rolling-Stone-Greatest-500-Albums-List-Look-Like.md

 3. Introduce potential influence factors analysis of abrupt changes within specific music courses.
 Related contemporary music history materials should be included to enrich the report's depth.

 4. Add case study targeting one specific genre & subgenre, or decade.
-For instance, A Rock'n'roll big events time-line summarization would be nice to supplement much music industrial background.
+For instance, A rock and roll big events time-line summarization would be nice to supplement much music industrial background.